Apply Now for a GSHP Rebate

 |120% Income-Based Rebate*|

-Available to all households that meet project eligibility requirements and have verified that their income is below 120% of the Massachusetts state median income.
+Available to all households that meet project eligibility requirements and have verified that their income is at or below levels shown here (120% of the Boston Metropolitan Area median income).

 $800 per 12,000 BTU/hr**